JGMIRANDA66/Create-Logos-with-SolidWorks/README.md

 # Create-Logos-with-SolidWorks

-This logo has logo mark patterned in my name here in Brazil.
-Tks
+This logo is patented in my name here in Brazil.
+TKS